 The Laundry Shop

-ARTIST: Mei-to Man
+Artist: Mei-to Man

-REGION: East and Southeast Asia
+Location: East and Southeast Asia

-RESEARCHER: Yang Yeung
+Researcher: Yang Yeung

 This is a site specific installation and performance in a two-by-twelve-foot space rental unit on the ground level of a “Chinese building” in a back alley in Causeway Bay, Hong Kong.
 This kind of space is also known as “stairwell shops”.
 They are typically located under the stairwells of three- to ten-storey buildings.
 They have been integral components of the streetscapes of Hong Kong but have been rapidly disappearing due to urban redevelopment.
 This space was rented by Yang Yeung, researcher of this case, on a two-year contract from July 2015.
 Named A Walk with A3, the project, primarily aimed to compose experimental projects with artists to defend the right of art to be an integral component of pedestrians’ experience of streets in Hong Kong.